The gate was supposed to be routine.

 That sounded familiar now.

 Sora stepped up on Michael's other side and looked not at the gate, but at the yard around them.
 The medics.
 The officers.
-The surviving rookies stared at Michael's team like they were trying to understand when, exactly, the six of them had become the stable point in the room.
+The surviving rookies watching Michael's team like they were trying to understand when six rookies had become the stable point in the room.

 "For the record," she said, "that should not have worked as well as it did."